-I received my Ph.D. in film and media studies from Indiana University Bloomington, and I have taught at Syracuse University since the fall of 2015.
-As an associate professor of English in the College of Arts & Sciences, I am a member of the Film & Screen Studies faculty and also serve on the advising faculty for the Goldring Arts Journalism and Communications Program in the S.I.
-Newhouse School of Public Communications.
+I received my Ph.D. from the Film and Media Studies program at Indiana University Bloomington before joining the Syracuse University faculty in 2015.
+An associate professor in the Department of English, I am Director of Undergraduate Studies and teach in the Film and Screen Studies track.
+Outside of English, I serve on the advising faculty for the Goldring Arts Journalism and Communications program.